 – Students with higher levels of GRIT, compared to students with lower GRIT scores, will have lower scores on the academic self-entitlement scale.

-– Happiness and narcissim will be inversly related.
+– Happiness and narcissism will be inversely related.

-TARGET POPULATION FOR PARTICIPATING PSI BETA CHAPTERS – Students enrolled at a community college.
-Participants should also be 18 years or older.
+TARGET POPULATION FOR PARTICIPATING PSI BETA CHAPTERS – Students enrolled at a community college aged 18 or older.

 RESEARCH PARTICIPANT SAFEGUARDS – The Institutional Review Board at Blinn College (TX) has approved this study.
 The study satisfies the APA’s research ethical guidelines for proper and safe treatment of human participants.
-The study does not include deception, but does include informed consent and a debriefing message at the end of the online questionnaire.
-None of the measures used in this study are of a highly sensitive nature, but steps will be taken to assure the anonymity of all participants.
+The study did not include deception but did include informed consent and a debriefing message at the end of the online questionnaire.
+None of the measures used in this study were of a highly sensitive nature, but steps will be taken to assure the anonymity of all participants.

 REQUIREMENTS FOR CHAPTER PARTICIPATION

-1. Apply – Each Psi Beta chapter’s primary advisor should email Psi Beta’s Executive Director (firstname.lastname@example.org) and request to participate by January 30th, 2018.
+1. Apply – Each Psi Beta chapter’s primary advisor emailed Psi Beta’s Executive Director (firstname.lastname@example.org) and requested to participate by January 30th, 2018.

-2. Each chapter must submit complete data from at least 30 participants (more than 30 is great!) until March 16, 2018 – when the data collection period ends.
+2. Each participating chapter submitted complete data from at least 30 participants prior to the deadline of March 16, 2018.

 FURTHER DETAILS FOR CHAPTER PARTICIPATION